-Comment 5 to 10 The injury will cause moderate permanent impairment, for which there is objective evidence, of the thoracic or lumbar spine.
-Comment about appropriate level of ISV An ISV of not more than 10 will be appropriate if there is whole person impairment of 8% caused by a soft tissue injury for which there is no radiological evidence.
+The injury will cause moderate permanent impairment, for which there is objective evidence, of the thoracic or lumbar spine.

+An ISV of not more than 10 will be appropriate if there is whole person impairment of 8% caused by a soft tissue injury for which there is no radiological evidence.